-The following description of the Comcast Corporation Retirement-Investment Plan (the "Plan") provides only general information.
+The following description of the Comcast-Spectacor 401(k) Plan (the "Plan") provides only general information.
 Plan participants should refer to the Plan document and applicable amendments for a more complete description of the Plan's provisions.
-Copies of these documents are available from the Plan sponsor, Comcast Corporation ("Comcast", the "Company" or the "Plan Sponsor").
+Copies of these documents are available from the Plan sponsor, Comcast-Spectacor, L.P. ("Spectacor", the "Company" or the "Plan Sponsor").

-The Plan is a defined contribution plan qualified under Internal Revenue Code (the "Code") Sections 401(a), 401(k) and 401(m).
-The original Plan has been amended and restated to reflect mergers of other plans with and into the Plan and to make certain other technical, compliance and design changes.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
+The effective date of the Plan is January 1, 1992.
+The Plan is a defined contribution plan qualified under Internal Revenue Code (the "Code") Sections 401(a), 401(k) and 401(m) and is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
+The Plan covers "eligible employees," who have completed the requisite hours of service, as defined in the Plan document, and have attained age 21.

-Effective September 10, 2013, the Company established and the Plan assets were transferred into, the Comcast Corporation Employee Savings Plans Master Trust ("Master Trust").
-The Master Trust allows the Company to have a uniform investment line-up across its various defined contribution plans while allowing varying provisions in plan design.
+Effective September 10, 2013, Comcast Corporation ("Comcast") established the Comcast Corporation Employee Savings Plans Master Trust ("Master Trust"); the Plan's assets were transferred into the Master Trust effective January 14, 2015.
+The Master Trust allows Comcast to have a uniform investment line-up across its various defined contribution plans while allowing varying provisions in plan design.

-Employees of the Company become eligible to participate in the Plan in the first month after completion of three months of service (or, in the case of employees of NBCUniversal Media, LLC ("NBCUniversal") and its subsidiaries, immediately following their hire date) and are automatically enrolled in the Plan at a contribution rate equal to 3% of eligible compensation on a pre-tax basis unless they opt out of participation.
-Automatically-enrolled participants may thereafter increase or decrease their contribution at any time.
-Contribution rates for participants who were automatically enrolled on or after January 1, 2013, will increase 1% per year up to 10%, subject to certain limits imposed by the Code, unless a participant elects to opt out of the automatic increase program.
+Full-time employees of the Company are eligible to participate in the Plan after completing three (3) months of service.
+Part-time employees of the Company are eligible to participate in the Plan after completing 1,000 hours of service in a 12-month period.
+Eligible employees are automatically enrolled in the Plan at a contribution rate equal to 3% of eligible compensation on a pre-tax basis unless they opt out of participation.
+Automatically enrolled participants may thereafter increase or decrease their contribution at any time.
+Contribution rates for participants who were automatically enrolled will increase 1% per year up to 10%, subject to certain limits imposed by the Code, unless a participant elects to opt out of the automatic increase program.